- James Roberts

 pull Roberts over until "30 yards before mile post 18".
 Nearly

-fourteen miles would pass after Thomas considered Roberts to be a "serious,
+fourteen miles of traveling occurred after Thomas considered Roberts

-serious threat to public safety," before Thomas would finally pull
+to be a, "serious, serious threat to public safety," before

-a question that wasn't as easily answered - why did you wait until 60
+asked a question that wasn't as easily answered - why did you wait until

-seconds prior to stopping Roberts to activate your dashboard camera?
+60 seconds prior to stopping Roberts before activating your dashboard

-Again, after making "thousands" of traffic stops in over nineteen
+camera?
+Again, after making "thousands" of traffic stops in

-years in law enforcement, Thomas could only offer an explanation that
+over nineteen years in law enforcement, Thomas could only offer an explanation.

-went something like, "I only pull over a couple cars per year" (he
+Thomas' stated, "I only pull over a couple cars per year"

-was a sheriff's deputy for eight years in Marion County which was probably
+(he was a sheriff's deputy for eight years in Marion County which was

-when the other 1,982 estimated stops occurred).
-Forgetting to activate
+probably when the other 1,982 estimated stops occurred).
+Forgetting

-the dashboard camera was just a simple error - "It just slipped
+to activate the dashboard camera was just a simple error - "It

 USFS Employee Donald